rockthejvm/rockthejvm-site/src/content/articles/type-level-programming-in-scala-part-2-adding-numbers-as-types.md

 ## Supercharging Addition

 This is great so far!
 We can make the compiler validate type relationships like the "addition" of "numbers" at compile time.
-However, at this point we can't make the compiler <em>figure out</em> what the result of an addition should be - we need to specify the result type ourselves, and the compiler will simply show a thumbs-up if the type is good.
+However, at this point we can't make the compiler _figure out_ what the result of an addition should be - we need to specify the result type ourselves, and the compiler will simply show a thumbs-up if the type is good.

 The next level in this Peano arithmetic implementation would be to somehow make the compiler infer the sum type by itself.
 For that, we'll change the type signature of the addition: